Identification of Treatment Effects under Limited Exogenous Variation: Estimation

-An estimator for the CRF is given by taking the sample analog in (\ref {eq:OLS1}), upon substituting for the control variable $V$ by its estimated version when it is unobservable.
-The properties of the corresponding ASF estimator, including convergence rates and asymptotic normality, have been extensively analysed by Imbens and Newey (2002) for the general case where $ p(X)$ and $q(V)$ both are increasing sequences of splines or power series approximating functions and the vector of regressors is of the kronecker product form we consider (cf. Theorems 6--8 in Imbens and Newey, 2002).
+as $K\rightarrow\infty$. \end{thm} An estimator for the CRF is given by taking the sample analog in (\ref{eq:OLS1}), upon substituting for the control variable $V$ by its estimated version when it is unobservable.
+The properties of the corresponding ASF estimator, including convergence rates and asymptotic normality, have been extensively analysed by \citet{Imbens Newey 2002} for the general case where both $p(X)$ and $q(V)$ are increasing sequences of splines or power series approximating functions and the vector of regressors is of the kronecker product form we consider (cf. Theorems 6--8 in \citet{Imbens Newey 2002}).
 Their analysis accounts for a first step nonparametric estimate of the control variable, and their results directly apply to the simpler case we consider here where the dimension of $p(X)$ is fixed, including when $V$ is observable.
 In particular, we find that the convergence rate for the ASF in the model is solely determined by the rate of the first step estimator for the control variable.
-An immediate and remarkable corollary of this result is that in the model average treatment effects are estimable at a parametric rate when $V$ is itself estimable at a parametric rate\footnote{ Models that allow for estimation of the CDF $F_{X\mid Z}(X\mid Z)$ at a parametric rate can be formulated using quantile and distribution regression (Chernozhukov, Fernandez-Val, Newey, Stouli, and Vella, 2017) or dual regression (Spady and Stouli, 2018).} or observable.
+An immediate and remarkable corollary of this result is that average treatment effects are estimable at a parametric rate when $V$ is itself estimable at a parametric rate or observable.\footnote{Models that allow for estimation of the CDF $F_{X|Z}(X|Z)$ at a parametric rate can be formulated using quantile and distribution regression (\citet{CFNSV:2020}) or dual and Gaussian transform regression (\citet{SS:2018,SS:2020}).}

+\end{sloppy} \begin{rem} {rem:estimation p_{0}} An estimator for $p_{0}(X)$ in CRF models with known $q(V)$ can be constructed analogously, upon approximating each component of the unknown coefficient $p_{0}(X)$ by a linear combination of approximating basis functions, for a fixed vector of known functions of $V$.
+Because the ASF is now a linear combination of unknown functions $p_0(X)$, the convergence rate for the implied ASF estimator is determined by both the first step estimator for the control variable and the second step estimator for $p_{0}(X)$.
+The results of \citet{Imbens Newey 2002} apply to this estimator as well. \begin{rem} When $V$ is a high-dimensional vector of observable controls, recent methods can also be used to estimate the ASF.
+The debiased machine learning estimation and inference methods of \citet{SC:2021} and \citet{K:2021} apply to our setting, allowing for high dimensional basis functions $\psi^{K}(V)$.